Pi-thagoras/the-chicken-pen/economics/Income-Distribution.md

 - Calculation: Area between diagonal and Lorenz Curve / entire area under the diagonal

 Looking at the Lorenz Curve above, we can say that that the blue line has a Gini coefficient of 0 while the red line has a Gini Coefficient of 1.
 The closer the Gini coefficient is to 1, the more unequal the income distribution is.

+**Real World Examples:**
+- South Africa has the highest Gini Coefficient -> 0.63
+- Slovakia has the lowest Gini Coefficient -> 0.232
+- The Gini Coefficient global average is -> 0.38
+- Most
 ### Explanation of Inequality

 - Personal Traits